-Indiana NOFAS (National Organization on Fetal Alcohol Syndrome), Inc. – is a not for proﬁt corporation and affiliate of NOFAS.
+Indiana Alliance on Prenatal Substance Exposure (formerly Indiana NOFAS) is a not for proﬁt corporation and affiliate of FASD United.
 We operate with an Executive Board and our Articles of Incorporation are on ﬁle with State of Indiana.
 As of 2017, we are an subsidiary of Mental Health America of Indiana.

-Our Mission: Indiana NOFAS, Inc. works to prevent prenatal exposure to alcohol, drug and other substances known to harm fetal development by education, advocating and supporting professionals, policymakers, families and individuals throughout Indiana.
+Our Mission: Indiana Alliance on Prenatal Substance Exposure works to prevent prenatal exposure to alcohol, drug and other substances known to harm fetal development by education, advocating and supporting professionals, policymakers, families and individuals throughout Indiana.

 Our Vision: A state where all individuals are born free of exposure to alcohol, drugs, and other substances known to harm fetal development.